rubi1rdz/A9-Final-Project/README.md

 This repository includes
 - Final Report in PDF for our Project
-- R code used to run our Data Analysis which included
+- R code used to run our Data Analysis which included:
+    - EDA & CDA
          - Single & Multivariable Linear Regressions
          - Forward Stepwise BIC

 - Link to our StoryMap
 https://arcg.is/1fOGne